person typing

 Blog

-Just as in a private adoption, the birth mother cannot provide consent to terminate parental rights until 72 hours after the child’s birth.
-However, the birth mother does have 30 days to revoke consent.
-In an agency adoption, the prospective parents will retain physical custody right away, although legal custody will not be granted until the adoption is finalized.
+While the processes between private and agency adoptions may differ, the birth mother cannot relinquish parental rights until 72 hours have passed after the child’s birth in both.
+Unlike a private adoption, the prospective parents in an agency adoption will gain physical custody immediately.
+However, legal custody will be granted only after the adoption is finalized.

-Why You Need the Services of an Adoption Attorney
+Why You Should Work with an Adoption Attorney

 Call Today & Learn About